bx-sh/specs.sh/README.md

 ### Example Specs

-Create two files, `specOne.specs.sh` and `specTwo.specs.sh` and give the both this content:
+Create two files, `specOne.spec.sh` and `specTwo.spec.sh` and give the both this content:

 ```sh
 @setupFixture() {